 with Marquise Shoulders in Platinum

 * * SOLD * *

 An elegant 1940s engagement ring, modeled in platinum, whose primary gem is a one carat old European cut diamond.
-This lively, central gem (J/VVS) is mounted in a squarish, cutwork basket, where it is held in four "picture-corner" style tabs.
-A pair of bezel-set, marquise-shaped diamonds flank the central gem, and below them a pair of round, single cut diamonds.
+This lively, hand-cut diamond (J/VVS) is mounted in a squarish, cutwork basket, where it is held in four "picture-corner" style tabs.
+A pair of bezel-set, marquise-shaped diamonds flank the central gem, followed by a pair of round, single cut diamonds.
 The linear, east/west arrangement of different diamond shapes lends this classic engagement ring a playful air.
 The ring's four, small bezels are finished with milgrain edges; its half-round shank tapers toward the base.
 We see an exclamation point in the arrangment of accent diamonds, and a typically-Art-Deco, architectural gesture in the gallery.